kubecub/go-project-layout/CONTRIBUTING.md

 ```

-#### CI actions

-We host CI on [GitHub Actions](https://github.com/kubecub/go-project-layout/actions), we will make sure PR pass tests before we can merge it.

-These two kind of tests: `lint` and `unit test`

-`lint` tests if your code matches our code conventions, please consult [golangci-lint](https://golangci-lint.run/) and [lint config](https://github.com/kubecub/go-project-layout/blob/main/.golangci.yml)

-> **Note**
->
-> You can use the [Makefile](./Makefile)  to run Lint with the command `make lint`.

-`unit test` runs all the test in code, and the code coverage should not less than 60 percent, record us in [codeclimate](https://codeclimate.com/github/kubecub/go-project-layout) go-project-layout the unit test coverage data.

-> **Note**
->
-> We use the [Makefile](./Makefile) utility, `make tese` to run the unit tests, and the `make cover` utility to check the unit test coverage.

-Try your best to keep every function has been tested, it keeps the function behaves as intended.

 #### Docs Contribution

-**The documentation for go-project-layout includes:**
+The documentation for go-project-layout includes:

 + [README.md](https://github.com/kubecub/go-project-layout/blob/main/README.md): This file includes the basic information and instructions for getting started with go-project-layout.
 + [CONTRIBUTING.md](https://github.com/kubecub/go-project-layout/blob/main/CONTRIBUTING.md): This file contains guidelines for contributing to go-project-layout's codebase, such as how to submit issues, pull requests, and code reviews.
++ [DEVELOPGUIDE.md](https://github.com/kubecub/go-project-layout/blob/main/DEVELOPGUIDE.md): This file provides a more in-depth guide to developing go-project-layout, including information on the project's architecture, coding conventions, and testing practices.
-+ [Official Documentation](https://nsddd.top): This is the official documentation for go-project-layout, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.
++ [Official Documentation](nsddd.top): This is the official documentation for go-project-layout, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.

-**Please obey the following rules to better format the docs, which would greatly improve the reading experience.**
+Please obey the following rules to better format the docs, which would greatly improve the reading experience.

 1. Please do not use Chinese punctuations in English docs, and vice versa.
 2. Please use upper case letters where applicable, like the first letter of sentences / headings, etc.